 We strongly recommend a nursery glider or rocking chair for every nursery.
-In addition to rocking your baby to sleep, they are excellent for breast feeding, book time, and establishing a good bedtime routine.
+In addition to rocking your baby to sleep, they are excellent for breast feeding, book time (check out our best baby books review), and establishing a good bedtime routine.
 They relax a fussy baby with a gentle motion, relax tired parents, and are a must-have piece of nursery furniture.

 Our hands-on testing considered 15 different gliders and rocking chairs, and focused on the following factors: the pros and cons of gliders versus rocking chairs, high-back versus low-back chairs, whether to worry about the ottoman, recline features, safety and finger pinching, comfort, and durability.
 To see more about each of these features and how we arrived at the best nursery glider of 2018, scroll down to the bottom of this article.
 Otherwise, here are our reviews!